RMI-PACTA/workflow.aggregate.loanbooks/README.md

 ## Running the Analysis

-Once you have set up the .env file correctly, you can simply run the `run_aggregate_loanbooks.R` entirely to:
+Once you have set up the .env file correctly, there are a number of top level scripts to run the full analysis.

+### Matching loan books

+To check the progress of the matching process, you can run the `run_match_success_rate.R` script.
+This will compare matches between the matched prioritized loan books and the raw loan books and return plots showing the match success rates on the sector level by...

+- number of loans
+- value of loans outstanding
+- and value of credit limit

+for each of them.
+It will also generate a summary table of the match success rates for all loan books.
+All files are written to the `DIR_MATCHED` directory.

+### Standard PACTA

+After you have finished matching all loan books, you can run the `batch_run_pacta.R` script.
+This will read in all matched prioritized loan books (based on the assumption that they follow the naming convention matched_prio_SOME_NAME.csv) and process all of them together.
+The script will:

+- batch run PACTA for Banks TMS and SDA calculations for all loan books
+- generate all standard PACTA for Banks plots and output files for a given combination of `region` and `sector`

+### PACTA aggregated metrics

+To generate PACTA aggregate metrics, you can simply run the `run_aggregate_loanbooks.R` script entirely to:

 - set up project configurations
 - load required input files
-- prepare raw loan book data for batch processing in supervisor analysis (NOTE: that every separate raw loan book file in the raw data input file will be read in as a separate `group_id` This means that preparing the loan books as one csv per bank will split the analysis on a bank level.
-Adding one csv per loan book will split it on the loan book level and grouping the raw loan books in any other form in the csv files will propagate the corresponding grouping through the analysis.
-This enables slicing and dicing the analysis as required for each given context.)
-- run a simplified version of the matching (NOTE: in a real project, you will have to follow the matching guidance as provided in the general PACTA for Banks user guide.
-There is currently no way you can around some manual matching or at least manual validation for obtaining reasonable PACTA for Banks results!)
 - create a matched data set for calculations of benchmarks (no manual matching required)
-- batch run PACTA for Banks TMS and SDA calculations for all groups
-- generate all standard PACTA for Banks plots and ouput files for a given combination of `region` and `sector`
 - prepare unweighted PACTA for Banks results at the company level as a preparatory step for calculating the alignment metrics.
 - calculate alignment metrics both at the company level and the group level

+To generate the corresponding plots, you can run the script `plot_aggregate_loanbooks.R`, which takes as input the outputs of the previous script.
+- This will generate and save the aggregate plots for the alignment metrics
-- tweak the plot code to output supervisor-focused plots based on the alignment metrics, including:
+- You can tweak the plot code to output supervisor-focused plots based on the alignment metrics, including:
   - Sankey plot of aligned/unaligned companies the groups are exposed to
+  - Scatter plot of the loan books at the sector level comparing the net alignment metric by financial exposure
   - Timeline plot that shows the forward-looking trend of the aligment metric over time (net, buildout and phaseout)
   - Scatter plot that allows for peer comparison of alignment metric